Artem Dzyuba: Adana Demirspor

 On 18 August 2022, Turkish Süper Lig team Adana Demirspor announced the signing of Artem Dzyuba.
 His contract was annulled on 3 November 2022.

 Lokomotiv Moscow

 On 8 February 2023, Artem Dzyuba signed a contract with Lokomotiv Moscow until the end of the 2022–23 season.
 On the same day, Lokomotiv signed Igor Smolnikov, who at that point played over 100 games as Dzyuba's teammate at Zenit and the national team.
 In his league debut for Lokomotiv on 4 March 2023, he scored a hat-trick in a 3–1 away victory over FC Rostov.

+On 25 May 2023, Dzyuba extended his contract with Lokomotiv for the 2023–24 season, with an option for 2024–25.

+On 29 May 2024, Lokomotiv announced that Dzyuba left the club as his contract expired.

+Akron Tolyatti

+On 12 September 2024, Dzyuba signed a contract for the 2024–25 season with Russian Premier League newcomers Akron Tolyatti.
+On 7 December 2024, Dzyuba scored the winning goal in Akron's away 2–1 victory over his former club and the defending champions, Zenit St. Petersburg.
+On 9 March 2025, Dzyuba scored his 234th career goal for club and country, setting a record for most goals by a Russian player, overtaking Aleksandr Kerzhakov.

+On 1 June 2025, Dzyuba signed a new one-season contract with Akron.